Small Group Tutoring

 - Held at the same time, in the same place, on the same days each week

-- All tutor groups meet on the Lawrence campus
+- All tutor groups meet at the Lawrence campus, on the fourth floor of Anschutz Library

 - Facilitated by peers who meet eligibility requirements and are formally trained as ALC tutors